KnpLabs/MartIrc/Readme.md

     node app.js

-Open http://localhost:3000 in your browser, you should be connected to #martirc on Freenode.
+Open http://localhost:3000 in your browser, you should be connected to #martirc and #knplabs on Freenode.

+# Greetings

+Thiw work was started by [Abronte](https://github.com/abronte/WebIRC)